pnp/pnpjs/packages/nodejs/docs/sp-fetch-client.md

 ### Register An Add-In

 Before you can begin running tests you need to register a low-trust add-in with SharePoint.
-This is primarily designed for Office 365, but can work on-premises if you [configure you farm accordingly](https://msdn.microsoft.com/en-us/library/office/dn155905.aspx).
+This is primarily designed for Office 365, but can work on-premises if you [configure your farm accordingly](https://msdn.microsoft.com/en-us/library/office/dn155905.aspx).

 1. Navigation to {site url}/_layouts/appregnew.aspx
 2. Click "Generate" for both the Client Id and Secret values